 The Vasulkas will each have a month-long exhibition at the Albright-Knox Art Gallery, opening October 20 and running through November 26.
 Steina's exhibition is called "Machine Vision;" she will speak in the Gallery Auditorium on November 7 at 8 p.m.
-Woody's exhibit is entitled "Descrip-tions;" he will speak in the Gallery tions;" he will speak in the Gallery Auditorium, November 14 at 8.
+Woody's exhibit is entitled "Descriptions;" he will speak in the Gallery Auditorium, November 14 at 8.
 The exhibits are curated by Linda Cathcart and an illustrated catalogue of the Vasulkas' work, supported by the National Endowment for the Arts, will be on sale at the Gallery Bookshop.

 Born in 1940 in Reykjavik, Iceland, Steina was trained as a musician and was a violinist with the Icelandic Symphony.
-Woody was born in 193 Brno, Czechoslovakia, and studied metal technology and hydraulic me-chanics at the School of Engineering there.
+Woody was born in 1937 in Brno.
+Czechoslovakia, and studied metal technology and hydraulic mechanics at the School of Engineering there.
 They were married in Prague in 1964 and came to the U.S. in 1965.
 In 1971, they co-founded The Kitchen in New York City, an electronic media theater forum for new video, film, and music.
 Since then, they have collaborated on videotapes and environments and have shown their projects throughout the U.S., South America and Europe.
 Steina has been a Guggenheim Fellow in video, and Woody Vasulka has held individual artist's grants from the National Endowment for the Arts.

+The Vasulkas are also just finishing six half-hour videotapes which they the National Endowment for the Arts.

-The Vasulkas are also just finishing six half-hour videotapes which they produced in their home-studio for WNED, Channel 17, under a \$40,000 grant from the Corporation for Public Broadcasting and the National Endowment for the Arts.
+The Vasulkas are also just finishing six half-hour videdtapes which they produced in their home-studio for WNED, Channel 17, 'under a \$40,000 grant from the Corporation for Public Broadcasting and the National Endowment for the Arts.
 Steina, in collaboration with Jeffy Schier, a 1978 U/B graduate in electrical engineering and a student at the Center for Media Study, is presenting videotapes on the new art forms of digital video and computers at a series of local community centers under the regrant program of Arts Development Services.

 The first event was at the Polish Community Center, October 16.
 Both Steina and Woody Vasulka will show and discuss their most recent work at the 42nd Annual Meeting of the Mid-America College Art Association at the Renaissance Center in Detroit, October 25.
+October 25.